priyankamadhwal/30-Days-of-Code/README.md

 The locked stub code in your editor will print the integer returned by your getHeight function denoting the height of the BST.
 #### Day 23: BST Level-Order Traversal
 **Task**
 A level-order traversal, also known as a breadth-first search, visits each level of a tree's nodes from left to right, top to bottom.
 You are given a pointer, root, pointing to the root of a binary search tree.
 Complete the levelOrder function provided in your editor so that it prints the level-order traversal of the binary search tree.
 **Hint:** You'll find a queue helpful in completing this challenge.
 **Input Format**
 The locked stub code in your editor reads the following inputs and assembles them into a BST:
 The first line contains an integer, T (the number of test cases).
 The T subsequent lines each contain an integer, data, denoting the value of an element that must be added to the BST.
 **Output Format**
 Print the data value of each node in the tree's level-order traversal as a single line of N space-separated integers.
+#### Day 24: More Linked Lists
+**Task**
+A Node class is provided for you in the editor.
+A Node object has an integer data field, data, and a Node instance pointer, next, pointing to another node (i.e.: the next node in a list).
+A removeDuplicates function is declared in your editor, which takes a pointer to the head node of a linked list as a parameter.
+Complete removeDuplicates so that it deletes any duplicate nodes from the list and returns the head of the updated list.
+**Note:** The head pointer may be null, indicating that the list is empty.
+Be sure to reset your next pointer when performing deletions to avoid breaking the list.
+**Input Format**
+You do not need to read any input from stdin.
+The following input is handled by the locked stub code and passed to the removeDuplicates function:
+The first line contains an integer, N, the number of nodes to be inserted.
+The N subsequent lines each contain an integer describing the data value of a node being inserted at the list's tail.
+The data elements of the linked list argument will always be in non-decreasing order.
+**Output Format**
+Your removeDuplicates function should return the head of the updated linked list.
+The locked stub code in your editor will print the returned list to stdout.